Just Retirement defies pension reform fears, shares soar

 "These results show the diversity of our business ... we continue to be a growth business," chief executive Rodney Cook said on a conference call.

-Just Retirement specializes in medically underwritten annuities, which provide a larger annual income for pensioners who have a lower life expectancy.
+Just Retirement specialises in medically underwritten annuities, which provide a larger annual income for pensioners who have a lower life expectancy.

 The company said it would launch new products from April to take advantage of the pension reforms and also expand into the South African market.